Longtian, Ningxiang

 Longtian (龙田镇) is a town in Ningxiang City, Hunan Province, China.
 It is surrounded by Gaoming Township on the west, Xiangzikou Town on the north, Qingshanqiao Town and Shatian Township on the east, and Qixingjie Town on the south.
 As of the 2000 census it had a population of 21,805 and an area of 72.5 km2.

-Administrative division
+Administrative divisions

-The town is divided into five villages and one community, the following areas:
+The town is divided into five villages and one community, which include the following areas: